natsunami/-/_posts/2021-07-02-French to SQL query with transformers.md

     '''This function allows to convert french text to a SQL query using opus-mt-fr-en transformer for text translation and a t5 base finedtuned on wikiSQL for english to SQL traduction'''

     # Encoding: Converts a string to a sequence of ids (integer), using the tokenizer and vocabulary.
-    # DecodingConverts a sequence of ids in a string, using the tokenizer and vocabulary with options to remove special tokens and clean up tokenization spaces.
+    # Decoding: Converts a sequence of ids in a string, using the tokenizer and vocabulary with options to remove special tokens and clean up tokenization spaces.

     inputs_trad = tokenizer_translation.encode(query, return_tensors="pt")
     outputs_trad = model_trad_fr_to_eng.generate(inputs_trad, max_length=600, num_beams=4, early_stopping=True)

     text_trad = tokenizer_translation.decode(outputs_trad[0]).replace('<pad>','')

     text_to_convert_query = "translate English to SQL: %s </s>" % text_trad